top of page

 If for your purposes this is all you need to know about the calculation, click here to skip the next section.

-If you're interested is more technical information about the Experience Modification Rate Calculation, continue scrolling down.
+If you're interested is more technical information about the Experience Modifier Calculation, continue scrolling down.

 There are numerous other issues like how to account for severity of incurred claims vs frequency.
 I did a blog post you can read on claim frequency and how it affects your Experience Modification Rate.
 Know that both claim frequency (how many claims you have) and claim severity both impact your Experience Mod.